-The Carlisle Employment Land and M6 Corridor Study examined the existing land supply in the district to consider the merit of the existing supply and whether any new supply was needed.
+The Carlisle Employment Land and M6 Corridor Study examined the existing land supply in the District to consider the merits of the existing supply and whether any new supply was needed.
 The findings raised concerns about quantity, quality and ownership which all had a significant impact on local economic opportunity.
-Whilst the Core Strategy can not address all these issues (i.e. we can not control ownership) it can provide the context for the existing land supply and whether any new provision should be made.
-There was a recognition that existing industrial estates played an important part in providing for a range of uses all important in supporting Carlisle's economy.
+Whilst the Core Strategy cannot address all these issues (i.e. we cannot control ownership) it can provide the context for the existing land supply and whether any new provision should be made.

+There was recognition that existing industrial estates played an important part in providing for a range of uses all of which are important in supporting Carlisle's economy.
 In some areas however the quality of that provision had deteriorated due to lack of investment in older stock and the estate development.
 In others the provision is of new land still being developed such as the new allocation at Brunthill, extending Kingmoor Park.

-QE2 How should we treat existing employment areas and are they all same or do we develop different policies for different areas.
+QE2 How should we treat existing employment areas, and are they all the same or do should we develop different policies for different areas.
 Which of the following should apply?

-- Support the retention and improvement of existing employment areas? - Allow their redevelopment to increase investment but retain industrial classes of development? - Allow a move away from B1, B2 and B8 more than already exists e.g. Rosehill/Kingstown?
+- a) Support the retention and improvement of existing employment areas? or - b) Allow their redevelopment to increase investment but retain industrial classes of development enable reinvestment in alternative locations? or - c) Allow a move away from B1 (Business), B2 (General Industrial) and B8 (warehousing) more than already exists e.g. Rosehill/Kingstown?

-In overall land supply terms the study found that there was sufficient land available to cater for short to medium term growth.
+In overall land supply terms the Study found that there was sufficient-a significant amount of land available to cater for short to medium term growth.
 Durranhill Industrial Estate is recognised as a strategic part of the employment provision for Carlisle but even with investment in that area there is still an imbalance in the provision of housing and employment around the city.
 This Core Strategy sets a longer term vision and has to create the framework for that longer term situation.